 be chaired by the Director.

-consist of six elected faculty members plus the Director and one student member.
-Three members shall be elected from within the College of Liberal Arts and Sciences (LAS), two members shall be elected from the College of Agricultural and Consumer Sciences (ACES), and one member shall be elected from the Illinois Natural History Survey (INHS).
+consist of seven elected faculty members plus the Director and one student member.
+Three members shall be elected from within the College of Liberal Arts and Sciences (LAS), two members shall be elected from the College of Agricultural and Consumer Sciences (ACES), one member shall be elected from College of Veterinary Medicine (CVM), and one member shall be elected from the Illinois Natural History Survey (INHS).
 Voting constituency will be determined according to primary appointment.
 PEEC faculty members from other units can be nominated and stand for election through affiliate/adjunct appointments with departments in LAS or ACES.
 One graduate student representative shall be elected by students within the program.
 Faculty representatives shall serve for staggered three-year terms, and the graduate student representative shall serve for a one-year term.

 approve an annual budget presented by the Director.